Efficiency of stochastic coordinate proximal gradient methods on nonseparable composite optimization: Introduction.

 \textit{State of the art}.
-The main differences in all variants of (block) coordinate descent algorithms consist in the way we define the local approximation function over which we optimize and the criterion of choosing at each iteration the subspace over which we minimize this local approximation function.
-For updating one (block) variable, while keeping the other variables fixed, two basic choices for the local approximation function are usually considered: (i) exact approximation function, leading to \textit{coordinate minimization methods} \cite{Ber:99,Bec:14,GriSci:00}, and (ii) quadratic approximation function, leading to \textit{coordinate (proximal) gradient} \textit{descent methods} \cite{BecTet:13,FerRic:15,LuXia:14,Nes:10,NecCli:16,NecTak:20,RicTak:11,TseYun:09}.
+The variants of (block) coordinate descent algorithms differ from each other in the way we define the local approximation function over which we optimize and the criterion of choosing at each iteration the subspace over which we minimize this local approximation function.
+For updating one (block) variable, while keeping the other variables fixed, two basic choices for the local approximation function are usually considered: (i) exact approximation function, leading to \textit{coordinate minimization methods} \cite{Ber:99,GriSci:00}, and (ii) quadratic approximation function, leading to \textit{coordinate (proximal) gradient} \textit{descent methods} \cite{BecTet:13,FerRic:15,LuXia:14,Nes:10,NecCli:16,NecTak:20,RicTak:11,TseYun:09}.
 Furthermore, three classical criteria for choosing the coordinate search used often in these algorithms are the greedy, the cyclic and the random coordinate search, which significantly differs by the amount of computations required to choose the appropriate index.
-For cyclic coordinate search rates of convergence have been given only recently \cite{Bec:14,BecTet:13}.
+For cyclic coordinate search rates of convergence have been given only recently \cite{BecTet:13}.
 Convergence rates for coordinate descent methods based on the Gauss-Southwell rule were given e.g. in \cite{TseYun:09}.
 Another interesting approach is based on stochastic coordinate descent, where the coordinate search is random.
 Recent complexity results on stochastic coordinate descent methods were obtained in \cite{Nes:10} for smooth functions and the extension to composite functions were given e.g., in \cite{FerRic:15,LuXia:14,NecCli:16,RicTak:11}.
-However, all these papers studied optimization models where the second term, usually assumed nonsmooth, is separable, i.e. of the form $\psi(x) =\sum_{i=1}^n \psi_i(x_i)$, with $x_i$ is the $i$th component of $x$.
+However, these papers studied optimization models where the second term, usually assumed nonsmooth, is separable, i.e., $\psi(x) =\sum_{i=1}^n \psi_i(x_i)$, with $x_i$ is the $i$th component of $x$.
+In the sequel, we discuss papers that consider the case $\psi$ nonseparable and explain the main diferences with our present work.